ejurasek00/isv/README.md

 The development was made in a VSCode, Protege and Fuseki on a Kubuntu Linux 25.10 and 26.04 (Beta preview)

-Tip: Install the "Turtle Power" extension in VSCode from [https://marketplace.visualstudio.com/items?itemName=greburn.turtlesense](https://marketplace.visualstudio.com/items?itemName=greburn.turtlesense) to get the code highlighted and to get the syntax checked!
+Tip: Install the "Turtle Language Server" extension in VSCode from [https://marketplace.visualstudio.com/items?itemName=stardog-union.vscode-langserver-turtle](https://marketplace.visualstudio.com/items?itemName=stardog-union.vscode-langserver-turtle) to get the code highlighted and to get the syntax checked!

 # Legal Notice